gbv/jskos-php/README.md

 # Requirements

-JSKOS-PHP works with PHP 5.6 or above.
+JSKOS-PHP requires at least PHP 7.0.
 No additional libraries are required.

 # Installation